open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

 7. On Windows, if you are unable to run the PowerShell command at the beginning of Step 1 and get the error `powershell is not recognized as an internal or external command`.
 Try to add the following path variable to your system variables under Advanced Settings: `%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\;`

+8. To download Homebrew, paste this command into terminal: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)".
+After pressing enter, give your terminal a few minutes to install it.
+Terminal may prompt you to enter a password with a key next to it.
+This means that it needs permission to install.
+Click next to the password prompt and type in your computer password and press enter.
+After completing these steps, you should be able to proceed with downloading git, vagrant, and virtualbox.

 ## Next Section ([Step 1.2](vi-configurations-vagrant.md)) **→**

 Now  you have installed your community Planet, head over to [Planet Configurations](#!./pages/vi/vi-configurations-vagrant.md) to register your community with the nation.